openzipkin/zipkin-js/packages/zipkin-transport-http/README.md

 const tracer = new Tracer({
   recorder,
-  ctxImpl // this would typically be a CLSContext or ExplicitContext });
+  ctxImpl, // this would typically be a CLSContext or ExplicitContext
+  localServiceName: 'service-a' // name of this application });
 ```